SchoolOfCode/final-project-repo-hexcode/README-seed-data-setup.md

 -   Event 3, Luke (5), 'Hey, I am lost where is everyone?', '2022-12-01'), -
 -   Event 3, Mary Murphy/ Magic Mary (7), 'We are down at the docks unloading the kayaks', '2022-12-01'),

+Polls:

+-   Event 3, Luke (5), 'Book table Y/N?', 'Hey team would you like me to book a table for some drinks afterwards?', 'Cheeky drink', FALSE, 'OPEN'

+Poll Options:

+-   Yes
+-   No

 ---